kx-Huang/ChatGPT-on-WeChat/README.md

 **Please note:**

 Make sure the environment variables are set in RailWay instead of writing directly in `config.yaml`.
 It's really **NOT** recommended to implicitly write out your `OpenAI API Key` in public repo.
-Anyone with your key can get access to the OpenAI ChatGPT API services, and it's possbile for you to lose money if you pay for that.
+Anyone with your key can get access to the OpenAI API services, and it's possbile for you to lose money if you pay for that.

 ---